Grant Larson wants to be known around the baseball community as Grant Larson, not just as the coach's son.

 Grant Larson's batting average hasn't dipped below .300 all season.
 He's recorded a hit in 32 of Minot's 41 games and multiple hits in 12 games.

-The second-year Vista started the season batting in the three spot, but Todd Larson made the decision to move his son to cleanup role prior to Minot's fourth doubleheader of the season.
+The second-year Vista started the season batting in the three spot, but Todd Larson made the decision to move his son to the cleanup role prior to Minot's fourth doubleheader of the season.
 That move immediately paid dividends.
-Grant Larson went 8-8 with two home runs, three doubles, 13 RBIs and four runs scored in his first doubleheader in the four hole.
+Grant Larson went 8-for-8 with two home runs, three doubles, 13 RBIs and four runs scored in his first doubleheader in the four hole.